 La Ventana

-Estrella Sandoval Becker
+Estrella Sandoval Becker, NMD

 Dr. Estrella Sandoval-Becker, NMD is a licensed Naturopathic Medical Doctor in the states of Arizona, California and New Mexico.
 She specializes in Functional Medicine and Digestive Health at her private family medical practice.
 As a health care provider she has been in medical practice for over eight years and in the health care industry for almost 20 years.
 Starting her medical career as phlebotomist, working as Kinesiologist specialist moved up the corporate ladder at Healthwaves Corp. as an operations manager before becoming a licensed practitioner.